rosemaze/interactive_linechart/README.md

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 Drop a CSV file in to the upload area below the dashboard.
 The CSV file must be of the data specifications stated below.
+(Example CSV file can be found in the `data` folder)

 <img src="https://github.com/rosemaze/interactive_linechart/blob/master/src/data/images/screenshot.png" />